 The story, credited to Saul, Katz, and Keefe, said Newsweek Media Group was tied to California’s Olivet University, which in 2016 sought to open a satellite campus in Dover, N.Y.

-The university offered free advertising in Newsweek to county officials in Dover in exchange for tax breaks and construction permit approval, the story said.
+The university offered free advertising in Newsweek to county officials in Dover at the same time it was seeking tax breaks and construction permit approval, the story said.
+(Olivet University has disputed the accusation.)
 In 2017, Hudson Valley Regional Airport and Dutchess County tourism received, free of charge, 10 full-page spots worth $149,000, according to the story.